-Shower door frames that are made from stainless steel, aluminum, brass or any other metal may be strong and durable, but they are also subject to oxidation.
+Shower door frames made from stainless steel, aluminum, brass, or any other metal are strong and durable, but they are also subject to oxidation.

 This means that the exposed metal or the screws and bolts used to hold it in place may start to rust.

-Without protecting the metal from the moisture and humidity of the shower, a small rust issue may become a large corrosion problem.
+And without protecting the metal from the shower’s moisture, a small rust issue like this may become a large corrosion problem.

 If replacing the metal door frame with a non-metal version is not practical for your budget, the next best move is to paint the metal frame to prevent it from rusting in the first place.